ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Showers and thunderstorms likely.
+         <h3>This Afternoon</h3>Showers and thunderstorms likely before 5pm, then a chance of showers and thunderstorms.
 Some of the storms could be severe.
          Mostly cloudy.
-High near 72, with temperatures falling
-         to around 68 in the afternoon.
-Southwest wind around 8 mph.
-Chance of precipitation is 70%.<br></div>
+High near 72, with temperatures falling to around 68 in the afternoon.
+South southwest wind around 7 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 2am, then showers
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 9pm, then a chance of showers and thunderstorms between 9pm and 10pm, then showers
-         and thunderstorms.
+         and thunderstorms likely between 10pm and midnight, then showers and thunderstorms likely between midnight and 2am, then showers and thunderstorms.
 Some of the storms could be severe.
 Mostly cloudy, with a low around 60.
 South southwest wind 6 to 9 mph.
-         Chance of precipitation is 100%.<br></div>
+         Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">